npmcomponent/philbooth-spooks.js/README.md

 containing values that will be returned from spy methods.
 The values are keyed by method name.

+`options.callbacks` is an optional object containing functions that will be called when the spy methods are invoked.
+This is especially useful when testing asynchronous code.

 e.g. to mock jQuery: